 This episode of the Beehive offers clear and engaging insights into revenue recognition and helps the listener:

-- Understand what ASC 606 really requires
+- Understand what ASC 606 is really about

 - Learn why revenue recognition isn’t as simple as it sounds